darcamo/cmake-integration/README.md

       (see the `cmake-integration-use-dap-for-debug` variable).

 5.  **Run Tests:**
-    - You can always choose a target that correspond to tests and then run them as usual.
+    - You can always choose a target that has the executable for your tests and run it as usual.
     - If you want to run the tests using CTest, use `cmake-integration-run-ctest`.

-## Example Keybindings
+### Example Keybindings

 The following Emacs Lisp code demonstrates how to bind most useful commands to convenient keys, primarily within `c++-mode`.